innolitics/rdm/rdm/init_files/documents/software_plan.md

 **Tasks:**

-1. **GitLab Repository Setup**
+1. **GitHub Repository Setup**

-    Set up a git repository on GitLab.
+    Set up a git repository on GitHub.

-    Configure GitLab to disable [forced pushes](https://git-scm.com/docs/git-push#Documentation/git-push.txt--f).
+    Configure GitHub to disable [forced pushes](https://git-scm.com/docs/git-push#Documentation/git-push.txt--f).
 This ensures users can't overwrite the project history.

-    Configure GitLab to only accept [signed commits](https://git-scm.com/book/en/v2/Git-Tools-Signing-Your-Work).
+    Configure GitHub to only accept [signed commits](https://git-scm.com/book/en/v2/Git-Tools-Signing-Your-Work).
 Signed commits ensure that code changes can be traced back to the person who made the changes.

-    Configure GitLab to require merge-request reviews as appropriate.
+    Configure GitHub to require pull-request reviews as appropriate.
 Consider using the CODEOWNERS file to ensure the proper reviewers review changes to particular files.
 E.g., perhaps the project lead will be the code owner of the software plan.

     Create the following issue labels: